Dev guideAPI Reference

 }

-Use authenticated datafile in secure environment
+Use authenticated datafile in a secure environment

-You can fetch the Optimizely datafile from an authenticated endpoint using a server-side (only) Optimizely Feature Experimentation SDK.
 To use an authenticated datafile, download your Optimizely environment's access token from the Optimizely app at Settings>Environments.
 Select your secure environment, and copy the Datafile access token.
 The example below shows how to initialize the Optimizely client using an access token and sdk_key, enabling the client to fetch the authenticated datafile and complete initialization.

 // fetch the datafile from an authenticated endpoint

-const optimizelyClientInstance = optimizely.createInstance({
+const optimizely = createInstance({

 sdkKey: '<YOUR_SDK_KEY>',